mcclatchy-southeast/security_for_sale/readme.md

 The N&O and the Observer are making both the investor subsidiary list and the database of corporate investor-owned properties available publicly for all uses.

 *The Pulitzer Center contributed to this project by awarding The Charlotte Observer and The News & Observer [a data journalism grant](https://pulitzercenter.org/grants-fellowships/opportunities-journalists/data-journalism-grants).*

+## Changelog

+This repo will be updated periodically with new data and resources.
+We'll note any signficant changes below.

+*May 4, 2022: Added in site addresses for ~3,200 Cabarrus County properties missing from NC OneMap data, sourced [directly from Cabarrus County](https://gis-cabarrus.opendata.arcgis.com/search?tags=taxdata).*

+*April 30, 2022: Initial data upload*

 ## Data
 The following files [can be downloaded](https://github.com/mcclatchy-southeast/security_for_sale/tree/main/data) from the `data` directory in this repo.
 File names are appended with a timestamp indicating when they were generated, in the format `YYYYMMDDHHMM`.